Frank Hunter (rugby union): International career

 His selection caused a stir:- although he had a good reputation in the past, others were in form; and he was a current member of the Scottish Rugby Union committee.
 This led to comments from the Athletic News of 1 February 1882: "But there is different story to be told of Frank Hunter, the other half-back.
-This University man was voted into the team because he bad a past reputation.
+This University man was voted into the team because he had a past reputation.
 But have all old players not past reputations, and past reputations, too, of greater account than that Hunter.
-I have no desire to be unnecessarily heavy upon Hunter, for he is gentleman for whom I have the profoundest respect, but I think when a team such as the Scotch Fifteen comes to be chosen, personal consideration and what is euphemistically termed past reputation should be cast aside altogether.
+I have no desire to be unnecessarily heavy upon Hunter, for he is a gentleman for whom I have the profoundest respect, but I think when a team such as the Scotch Fifteen comes to be chosen, personal consideration and what is euphemistically termed past reputation should be cast aside altogether.
 Besides, Frank Hunter is a member of the Union Committee; and, if I am not mistaken, there is a rule which prohibits committee men playing in these big matches.
 A very bad precedent has been established, and the Union, it now exists, is entirely at fault."